choyingw/Cross-Modal-Perceptionist/README.md

 Install packages

 1. `conda create --name CMP python=3.8`
-2. Install pytorch compatible to your computer, we test on pytorch v1.7.1 (should be compatible with other 1.0+ versions)
+2. Install PyTorch compatible to your computer, we test on PyTorch v1.9 (should be compatible with other 1.0+ versions)
 3. install other dependency: opencv-python, scipy, PIL, Cython

     Or use the environment.yml we provide instead: